Kinemathek Bern: Filmhaus Bern

 Since 2012, the Lichtspiel is a part of the Filmhaus Bern and in this community much more a place between film production and museum.
 There are often a program with films from people, who work in the same house.

 Program

 Since the opening of the Lichtspiel, there are shown every Sunday evening two film reels with short clips from the archive and gives the chance to take a view inside the collection of the archive.
 In this way the Lichtspiel has shown 40% of his collection today.
 Another part of the program contains retrospectives.

-Archiv- und Sammlungstätigkeit
+Archive and Collection

-Die Sammlungen des Lichtspiels setzen sich aus diversen Depositen von Filmemachern sowie privaten Sammlungsbeständen und zahlreichen Nachlässen unterschiedlichster Persönlichkeiten zusammen.
+The collections of the Lichtspiel are made up of various deposits of filmmakers as well as private collections and numerous discounts from different personalities.

 The Film Collection contains in this moment 15'000 film reels with regional semi-professional, education and documentary films.
 Further it is a special interest of the archive to collect Scopitones and animation films.

 The Library contains a lot of literature to film in generally and in detail a lot of Swiss film journals.
 There are also a lot of stuff to the technical aspects of cinema and projection.